rockstor/rockstor-rpmbuild/README.md

 ### RPM will not be signed.

-All official Rockstor packages, and their host repositories, are singed by the project.
+All official Rockstor packages, and their host repositories, are signed by the project.
 As such a hand/custom-built package will have no signature.
 Options:
 1) The fix is to sign you rpm.